Sony Alpha a6600 Review:

 Video Quality:

-I am so much amazed that my 6600 oversamples 6K capture for better videos to produce 4K movies.
+I am so amazed that my 6600 oversamples 6K capture for better videos to produce 4K movies.

 This a6600, like my old a6500, has Slow and Quick Motion, allowing me to take slow-motion photos (like a trapeze artist floating through the air) and create time-lapse videos (for instance, of a flower opening).